Kubernetes OIDC Authentication

 • Client ID (from External Service Settings)

-1.2 Click your user initials in the top-right corner and then navigate to My Profile and then take note of (or generate) your Banyan Refresh Token.
+1.2 Click your user initials in the top-right corner and then navigate to My Profile and then take note of (or generate) your CSE Refresh Token.
 This will be used in the upcoming steps.

 SAML Admins log in via Single Sign-On and cannot generate a Refresh Token.
-You must be logged into the Banyan Command Center as a Local Banyan Admin in order to generate a Refresh Token.
+You must be logged into the Command Center as a Local CSE (formerly Banyan) Admin in order to generate a Refresh Token.
 If you are a SAML Admin, please have your account Owner create a Local Admin account using a unique email address, and use that Local Admin account before proceeding to the steps below.

 Step 2.
 Deploy the Kube-OIDC-Proxy